Volunteering | Center for Civic Engagement

 Ongoing Commitments and Established Partnerships

 Pacific University partners with literally hundreds of organizations in the Portland Metropolitan area, region, and indeed, around the world to provide educational service opportunities for undergraduate and graduate students.
 While we could not possibly list all of our partners in a useful way here, a sample of our partners below provides a starting point for those seeking to volunteer.
-These community partners within about 30 minutes of campus by car (the MCCE can help students work out transportation and other logistical issues) and which have successfully hosted Pacific students in the past.
+These community partners are within about 30 minutes of campus by car (the MCCE can help students work out transportation and other logistical issues) and which have successfully hosted Pacific students in the past.